The export of cultural objects requires a licence

 Export to another EU country

-- The export of valuable objects of cultural heritage requires a national export licence issued by the National Board of Antiquities.
+- The export of valuable objects of cultural heritage requires a national export licence issued by the Finnish Heritage Agency.

 - Present the export licence on export to Finnish Customs at the customs office of export.